How We Use Water and Why We Should Conserve More

 To start, we all use water for drinking, washing, cleaning, cooking, and growing food — making it our most precious resource for survival.
 What adds to that daily household water use, is that even more water is used by industry to generate electricity, manufacture products, and transport people and goods.

 All of the water that we use comes from local lakes, rivers, streams or underground aquifers, depending on your city and state.
-How we use the water depends on the purpose at hand, such as:
+How we use the water depends on the purpose at hand, such as the following ways.

-- Approximately 20-40 gallons of water for one shower.
+- Approximately 20 to 40 gallons of water for one shower.